Nandakumar16/Nandakumar16/README.md

 - 👋 Hi, I’m Nandakumar16
 - 👀 I’m interested in breaking limits of physics
-- 🌱 I’m currently learning : Deep learning
+- 🌱 I’m currently learning : quantum mechanics
-- 💞️ I’m looking to collaborate on: ecofriendly AI models
+- 💞️ I’m looking to collaborate on: ecofriendly quantum models
-- 📫 How to reach me :currently not needed
+- 📫 How to reach me :knandakumar048@gamil.com
 - 😄 Pronouns: ruler
-- ⚡ Fun fact: I don't know anything
+- ⚡ Fun fact: I don't know many things

 <!---
 Nandakumar16/Nandakumar16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.